jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-6/part-31.md

 In Tunis, both in the morning and in the evening
 And the morning belongs to God as does the evening - There is fear and hunger and death, Stirred up by tumult and pestilence.
-People are in rebellion and at war
-Rarely does anything good come out of rebellion.
+People are in rebellion and at war Rarely does anything good come out of rebellion.

-The partisans of Ahmad think that perdition And ruin have descended upon 'Ali.
-1060
+The partisans of Ahmad think that perdition And ruin have descended upon Ali. <!-- 1060 -->

-And the others say= He ('Ali) will be brought (back) To you by a mild zephyr.
+And the others say: He ('Ali) will be brought (back) To you by a mild zephyr.

 God is above this one and that one.